DevChatter/DevChatterBot/README.md

 * Jake ([asyncawake](https://github.com/asyncawake))

 ## License
-This project is licensed under the ???
-License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details